paritytech/substrate-analytics/README.md

 - `max_age_s` in the format: `10`
 - `limit` in the format: `100`

-#### Monitoring
+#### Self-monitoring

-Substrate Analytics provides a `/metrics` endpoint for Prometheus.
+Substrate Analytics provides a `/metrics` endpoint for Prometheus to useful to monitor the analytics instance itself.
+Visit the endpoint in a browser to see what metrics are available.
-TODO: can you elaborate on what people would use this for?
-Would it be like a "Prometheus aggregator", providing data for all nodes connected to `analytics`?
-Don't nodes provide their data to Prometheus directly as well?

 ### Set up for development and deployment
 - [Install Postgres](https://www.postgresql.org/docs/current/tutorial-install.html)